caroldinh/caroldinh.github.io/about.md

 # ABOUT ✦

-Carol Dinh is a writer and new media artist residing in occupied Piscataway land.
+Carol Dinh is a writer and multidisciplinary artist residing in occupied Piscataway land.
 She holds a B.S. in Immersive Media Design from the University of Maryland.

 Email: cdinhart [at] gmail [dot] com